“Active global social media population worldwide is 3.96 billion in 2020 which is close to 50% of the world population – Statista”.

 Building social media communities such as Facebook pages or groups and regularly creating good content is predicted to go a long way in staying engaged with your customers.
 Word-of-mouth advertising in these communities and influencer marketing will help brands get the best outreach.
 Influencer marketing especially has proved to have a high earned media value of $5.78 on every $1 spent.

 However, there are certain negative aspects that we also need to take into consideration.
 Earlier this year, Smart Insights released a report stating digital detox was driving people away from social media.
-Nearly 29% of respondents deleted social media apps because they felt overloaded by it.
+Nearly 29% of respondents deleted social media apps because they felt overloaded by them.
 Plus, changes in the global political scenario can also drive consumer decisions on the usage of social media.
 For example, a recent and sudden decision by the Indian government to ban Tik Tok left many influencers and followers grappling with uncertainties.

 In conclusion, it would be safe to say that social media marketing is here to stay.
 It is not going away anytime soon.
 In fact, the current global scenario and an unexpected pandemic have increased social media penetration levels across geographies and demographics.
 People have found solace in staying connected and getting inspired on social media.
 However, cautious businesses will also agree that overdependence on any one channel can prove to be devastating for brands.
 Therefore, social media marketing is important and inevitable but diversification is key.